 - Want to showcase your skills to a wide user base and funnel them to your custom domain

-Many content creators start with Udemy to get a hands-on feel of course creation and eventually move on to comprehensive platforms like Thinkific.
+Many content creators start with Udemy to get a hands-on feel of course creation and eventually move on to comprehensive platforms like Thinkific as their online education business grows.
 They continue to use Udemy as a part of their marketing strategy.

 We hope this piece helps you to choose the right platform for your next course.